As Lexi bustled around the room, packing for a week-long vacation, her best friend Jenny sat in the middle of the bed.

 "I hope you won't be too sad.
 It would be a shame to waste all that white sand and the posh bungalow."

-Although Lexi had her back to Jenny, her friend's sour face, seen in a small mirror on the dresser, belied the tone of concern.
-She didn't have time to discuss it now, but it would need to be addressed when she got home.
+Although Lexi had her back to Jenny, her friend's sour face, glimpsed in a small mirror on the dresser, belied the tone of concern.
+It wasn't the right time to discuss it just then, but they would need to when she got home.
 She didn't like the rift that was growing between them.

-Lexi had no qualms about flying in a large commercial jet, and the journey from her home in Maryland to the enclave just south of Miami was swift and smooth.
+Lexi had no qualms about flying in a large commercial jet, and the trip from Maryland to the enclave just south of Miami went smoothly.
 The club had given her the same bungalow that had been reserved for her parents, and she was afforded every courtesy in deference to the tragedy of the year before.